RealyUniqueName/JStack/README.md

 # JStack

-This library automatically transforms `haxe.CallStack.callStack()` and `haxe.CallStack.exceptionStack()` results to make them point at Haxe sources instead of generated js file.
+This library automatically transforms `haxe.CallStack.callStack()`, `haxe.CallStack.exceptionStack()` and uncaught exceptions where possible to make them point at Haxe sources instead of generated js or php files.
-The only supported target is `js`.
+The only supported targets are `js` and `php7`.

-Works only in debug mode or when `-D JSTACK_FORCE` is enabled on js target.
+Works only in debug mode or when `-D JSTACK_FORCE`.
-Does not affect your app if compiled without `-debug` and `-D JSTACK_FORCE` flags or to some other target.
+Does not affect your app if compiled without `-debug` and `-D JSTACK_FORCE` flags or to unsupported target.

 In debug mode Haxe generates a source map, which is utilized by JStack using [source-map library](https://github.com/mozilla/source-map) (bundled with JStack and embded automatically)